quickapps/docs/en/developers/events-system.rst

 Recommended Reading
 ===================

-As QuickAppsCMS's hook system is built on top of CakePHP's events system we highly recommend you to take a look at this part of CakePHP's book:
+As QuickAppsCMS’s events system is built on top of CakePHP’s events system we highly recommend you to take a look at this part of CakePHP’s book:

-`CakePHP's Events
+`CakePHP’s Events
 System <http://book.cakephp.org/3.0/en/core-libraries/events.html>`__

 .. meta::